Battle of New Orleans: British reconnaissance-in-force

 When the British reconnaissance force withdrew, the Americans immediately began constructing earthworks to protect the artillery batteries, further strengthening Line Jackson.
 They installed eight batteries, which included one 32-pound gun, three 24-pounders, one 18-pounder, three 12-pounders, three 6-pounders, and a 6 in howitzer.

-Jackson approved a proposal by Patterson, on December 28, the construction of a fortified position on the right bank to provide covering fire for any British assault, on the other bank, heading to Line Jackson (name of the U.S. defensive line at the Rodriguez Canal) and New Orleans.
-Given that Patterson manned it with his crews, it was christened Marine Battery.
-Jackson also sent a detachment to the right bank of the Mississippi.
-They were to man two 24-pounders and two 12-pounders, inshore guns of brought ashore and placed in redoubts.
+Jackson approved a proposal by Patterson, on December 28, for the construction of a fortified position on the right bank to provide covering fire for any British assault, on the other bank, heading to Line Jackson (name of the U.S. defensive line at the Rodriguez Canal) and New Orleans.
+Given that Patterson manned it with his crews, it was christened the Marine Battery.
+Jackson also sent a detachment to the right bank of the Mississippi to man two 24-pounders and two 12-pounders from Louisiana brought ashore and placed in redoubts.

 Artillery duel

 Battery 4, in the middle of Line Jackson, contained the biggest American artillery gun, a naval 32-pounder that was transferred from the USS Carolina before she was sunk by the British.

 The main British army arrived on New Year's Day 1815 and began an artillery bombardment of the American earthworks.
 This began an exchange of artillery fire that continued for three hours.
 Jackson's headquarters, Macarty House, was fired at while Jackson and his officers were eating breakfast.
 The house was completely destroyed but Jackson and the officers escaped harm.
 The Americans recovered quickly and mobilized their own artillery to fire back at the British artillery.
 Several of the American guns were silenced, including the 32-pounder, a 24-pounder, and a 12-pounder, while some damage was done to the earthworks.
 The British suffered even greater, among those pieces of the seven gun batteries, several had broken gun carriages and a howitzer was disabled.
 Jackson's gunners debated whether there were only two functioning cannon that remained with the British.
 The remaining British artillery finally exhausted its ammunition, and Pakenham canceled the attack at 3pm.
 He ordered his gunners to head to the rear, leaving their artillery pieces in situ, whilst the infantry remained in ditches.
-That afternoon, Rennie led two hundred fusiliers against Coffee's Tennesseeans on the American left flank.
+That afternoon, Rennie led two hundred fusiliers against Coffee's Tennesseans on the American left flank.
 After a volley of musket fire, Rennie's men fell back, anticipating pursuit by Coffee's men.
 As the artillery bombardment concluded, Rennie's men withdrew.
 That night, under cover of dark, successive groups of soldiers manhandled the artillery to positions 400 yards behind the British picket lines.
 The British lost 32 killed, 44 wounded, 2 missing in the artillery duel and the Americans lost 11 killed, 23 wounded.
 Pakenham decided to wait for his entire force of 8,000 men to assemble before continuing his attack (the 40th Foot arrived too late, disembarking on 12 January 1815).
 As of January 1, Jackson mustered a strength of 3,961 men.